wslyvh/AmsterdamBlockchainWeek/events/ETHécole/README.md

   -
     We will be giving away POAP tokens, cool stickers and more.
 We’re also working with Optimism photo gifts and a few extras!
   -
-    Website with more info coming soon!
+    Website with more info - www.ethecole.com
   -
     The event is organised by Ethereum Magicians, David Mihal, Kalle Moen and crew.